w3c/wai-website/pages/test-evaluate/conformance/wcag-em.md

 ## Introduction

-Website Accessibility Conformance Evaluation Methodology (WCAG-EM) is an approach for determining how well a digital product conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).
+WCAG Evaluation Methodology (WCAG-EM) is an approach for determining how well a digital product conforms to Web Content Accessibility Guidelines ([WCAG](/standards-guidelines/wcag/)).

 If you want to get a general sense of how a web page or view addresses a few accessibility issues, see [Easy Checks - A First Review of Web Accessibility](/test-evaluate/preliminary/).
 It is usually best to do preliminary checks before applying WCAG-EM, and to address potential accessibility barriers before investing in a more thorough review such as WCAG-EM.